Community October 22, 2024

 Drive-in Theaters in Port Townsend and Bremerton

 The Rodeo Drive-In Theater in Bremerton is another blast from the past.
 Established in 1949, it is the largest drive-in theater in the Pacific Northwest with three screens.
 Each screening includes two first-run features.
-It’s a great way to watch those newly-released blockbusters.
+It’s a great way to watch those newly released blockbusters.
 Guests can also grab a bite to eat at their concessions stand or take advantage of online ordering for pick-up at a specific time.
 Check out their website and Facebook page for current showings.

 Anderson School Theater in Bothell